crawsome/colinburke.github.io/itconsulting.md

 # IT Consulting Services

-**Bringing Google-level expertise to your technical challenges**
+**Bringing enterprise-level expertise to your technical challenges**

-*PowerOnPC LLC • Over a decade of proven results • Ex-Google Engineer*
+*PowerOnPC LLC • Over a decade of proven results • Certified Cloud Engineer*

 ---